 The IRS Form 709 is needed in reporting gifts that are subject to gift and generation-skipping transfer taxes.
 The most common rule is the yearly exclusion, in which anyone is able to give up to $14,000 in cash or property to someone without having a taxable gift.
 Furthermore, gifts to spouses are normally allowed in an unlimited amount without the need to file Form 709.

 Your Best Solution to Fill out IRS Form 709

 When filing for IRS Form 709, it would be wise to use Wondershare PDFelement - PDF Editor to help you fill out the form.
 Aside from being form filler, this software can help you in converting any PDF to any format you want, and also let you perform editing, annotation, or protection.

 PDFelement is a software solution designed to combine all the standard and essential tools that are PDF related.
 Through this software you can view documents, make new from other documents, edit existing ones, turn them to other formats, and even sign them with valid signatures.

-Step 1: Download the IRS Form 709 from the IRS website and open the downloaded file on PDFelement.
+Step 1: Download the IRS Form 709 from the IRS website or get the Form 709 2022 here.
+Open the downloaded file on PDFelement.
 As an alternative, you can request for a paper copy of the form from your local IRS office if you're unable to download and print the files you have to fill out.

 Step 4: Write the personal details requested on Part 1 of the form.
 It should include information about your identity, the identity of your spouse, your previous filing history and your spouse's agreement to splitting the gift (if applicable).

-Step 5: Write every gift in Parts 1, 2, and 3 of Schedule A, as instructed by the form.
+Step 5: Write every gift in Part 1, 2, and 3 of Schedule A, as instructed by the form.

 Step 6: If you've given in the past years, fill out the Schedule B to notify the IRS of this giving.